fugue/fregot/examples/demo/tutorial_walkthrough.md

       ]
     }

-As you can see, `resource_changes` is an array with two items, and we should account for this when we assign a value to the `ami` variable.
-We need to iterate through `resource_changes` so we can assign _each_ `change.after.ami` value to the `ami` variable.
-We can do this with `[_]`, so let's add that to the previous expression and evaluate it again:

-    input.resource_changes[_].change

-Success!
-You should see the two items in the array.
-Let's narrow it all the way down and confirm we get just the two AMI IDs:

-    input.resource_changes[_].change.after.ami

-The output looks great:

-    = "ami-0b69ea66ff7391e80"
-    = "ami-atotallyfakeamiid"
+As you can see, we simply forgot to narrow down the input to the `ami` field.

 ### Fix Error in Policy

-Now that we know how to fix the policy, let's add `[_]` to line 10 of `demo.rego`.
+Now that we know how to fix the policy, let's add `.ami` to line 10 of `demo.rego`.
 It should look like this now:

     ami = input.resource_changes[_].change.after.ami